Ty: look at this shit [url]

 Ty: Dream of it

-queensalanderstark asked: Can you give some advice for a person who dropped out of college, to follow her dream (I want to be a doctor.)
+queensalanderstark said: Can you give some advice for a person who dropped out of college, to follow her dream (I want to be a doctor.)
 But I failed the test I need to take to get in med school (in Brazil) more than 3 times.
 And today my Mom said to me that when other people ask her what I'm doing... she feels ashamed to say that i'm still studying to get in college.
 I mean, I'm still nothing.
 I'm feeling like shit, but I can't give up, but I have the feeling that no one believes that I'll be in med school someday. :/

 Nobody has ever been nothing.
 We are all equally something and some of us are much luckier than others.
 I was less lucky than I am now for over a quarter of my life, which is something like three quarters of my adult life - I’m not lucky enough to be good at math - my point is, I’ve felt like “nothing” for more waking hours on this planet than I’ve felt like anything.